awsdocs/aws-cdk-guide/doc_source/serverless_example.md

 ## Add the Service to the App<a name="serverless_example_add_service"></a>

-To add the service to the app, first modify `my_widget_service-stack.ts`\.
+To add the service to the app, first modify `my_widget_service-stack.ts` in the `lib` directory\.
 Add the following line of code after the existing `import` statement\.

 ```
 import widget_service = require('../lib/widget_service');